jeromehardaway/react-user-search/README.md

 # React User Search App

-A React application that provides an autocomplete search for users from the JSONPlaceholder API and displays their address details.
+A React application that provides an auto-complete search for users from the JSONPlaceholder API and displays their name and address information according to specific formatting requirements.

 ## Features

-- Autocomplete search using Material UI components
+- Auto-complete search using Material UI components
-- User names displayed in format: Last Name [Suffix], First Name (Title)
+- User names displayed in format: "{Last Name} {Suffix}, {First Name} (Title)"
+- Results sorted alphabetically by last name
-- Display of user details including address information
+- Display of user address details
-- Alphabetical sorting by last name
-- Debounced search for improved performance
+- Avatar generation based on user names
 - Responsive design

 ## Technologies

 - React with TypeScript
-- Material UI
+- Material UI components
 - Fetch API for data retrieval
+- Jest for testing
 - Vite for fast development and building

 ## Getting Started